mailcmd/js-mgestures/README.md

   8: 'E'    // 8 is equal to 0
 </pre>

-When you make a gesture, it is translated to a numbers string.
-For example, one line down <span>&darr;</span> would be translated as a sequence of numbers 6 (Ex: 666666666).
+When you make a gesture, it is translated to a string of numbers.
+For example, one line down <strong>&darr;</strong> would be translated as a sequence of numbers 6 (Ex: 666666666).
 If you do a small line, you will have something like 666 and if you do a large one you will have something like 666666666.
-So, the gesture pattern detector can be sensitive not just to a form but to a size.
+So, the gesture pattern detector can be sensitive not just to a shape but to a size.
 If you want avoid this, i.e. a line down short and one large are matched with the same pattern, then you need set "normalize" option to true (this is the default setting for this option).
-Setting normalize to true 666 and 66666666666 will be normalized like 6666.
+Setting "normalize" to true, 666 and 66666666666 will be normalized like 6666.

 In cases of circular gestures like circles or squares, you have another options that allow you match a circle that begin on North and other that begin on South like the same pattern.
 This options is "detectCircular".
 If you set it true, then any circle will be the same pattern, if it is false, then the circle will must match form and initial point. "detecCircular" default settings is false.